With Student Finance 2018 approaching, here's how to cut back on the stress.

 While you may feel you have lots of time, student finance applications - especially in your first year - can take weeks or even months in collecting documents and such, so start as early as you can to save the stress.

-The student grant, which you didn't have to pay back, is GONE and instead your basic student finance is now made up of just the tuition fees and student loan.
+The student grant, which you didn't have to pay back, is GONE and instead your basic student finance is now made up of just the tuition loan and maintenance loan.

 Calculate what you're entitled to